-Mathematics 131 or 151
+Mathematics 131 or 151.xx.

-Integral calculus, indefinite integration, area and definite integrals, improper integrals, functions of several variables, maxima, and minima.
+Integral calculus, indefinite integrals, area and definite integrals, functions of several variables, partial derivatives, maxima and minima, systems of linear equations, Gauss-Jordan elimination, matrices and matrix equations.

-Math 132 is designed to introduce students in the College of Business to integral and multivariable calculus.
+Math 132 is designed to introduce students in the College of Business to integrals, matrices and its applications.
 The course is problem oriented with emphasis on business applications.